ca-johnson/protoc-gen-fixture/readme.md

 # protoc-gen-fixture

-A protobuf plugin which writes the input to a plugin out as a file.
+A protobuf plugin which writes its input out as a file.

 You can then use this as a fixture for debugging plugins as a standalone executable.